 - you can only fly with oneworld member airlines, which does not include some Qantas partners like Emirates – so be careful when looking at search results on Qantas’ site

-Booking the oneworld award is complex but definitely worth the effort given what you get to experience: flying in style, visiting a range of destinations and having bragging rights for years!
+The oneworld award is easily one of the best uses of Qantas Points.
+While booking it is complex, it’s definitely worth the effort given what you get to experience: flying in style, visiting a range of destinations and having bragging rights for years!

 To get tips like this delivered straight to your inbox, subscribe to our newsletter: